sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## View AF element details

-You can view details about an individual AF element such as related attributes and its source path in AF.
-To gain deeper insights about where an asset is located and to help search for AF elements. you can view where AF elements reside in the AF element hierarchy by viewing details about the element template, and additional places where an element is referenced.
-AF element templates are propagated to OCS as asset types.
+You can view details about an individual AF element such as related attribute names, values, and data references.

 1. Select an AF element on the **AF Elements** tab.

 1. Click the **View Details** button.

-   **Result:** The `AF Element Information` pane opens and displays details about AF element attributes (name, value, and data reference source path).
+   **Result:** The `AF Element Information` pane opens and displays details about AF element attributes (name, value, and data reference).

 1. Click the **Reference AF Elements** tab.